 Choosing the Best from all Linux Distributions for Desktop Use

-Nevermind, whether you are being a distro hopper lately or want to know which Linux distributions are better in which use case, this article will help you to make your selection.
+Nevermind, whether you are being a distro hopper lately or want to know which Linux distributions.
+This article will help you to make your selection.
 We hope so.

-It is the family tree of Linux distros.
+It is the family tree of Linux distributions.
 We will discuss the members of each family!